j1an5/JFrog_Self-Hosted/Single Node Installation/Docker Compose Installation/README.md

         # /usr/pgsql-12/bin/postgresql-12-setup initdb
         # systemctl enable postgresql-12 && systemctl start postgresql-12
         # vim /var/lib/pgsql/12/data/pg_hba.conf
-            # "local" is for Unix domain socket connections only
-            local   all             all                                     peer
+        "local" is for Unix domain socket connections only local   all             all                                     peer
         # IPv4 local connections:
         host    all             all             127.0.0.1/32            trust
         # IPv6 local connections:
         host    all             all             ::1/128                 trust
         # Allow replication connections from localhost, by a user with the
         # replication privilege.
         local   replication     all                                     peer
         host    replication     all             127.0.0.1/32            md5
         host    replication     all             ::1/128                 md5
-        # systemctl restart postgresql-12
         # su - postgres //切换用户并执行创建数据库脚本
         $ POSTGRES_PATH=\$(dirname \$(readlink -f \$(which psql))) \$JFROG_HOME/xray/app/third-party/postgresql/createPostgresUsers.sh
         ```